 iGEM started in 2003 as a summer research program at the MIT in Boston.
-After going international in 2005, the event grew huge with over 350 teams participating in 2019.
-Nowadays, more than 400 teams from all over the world participate each year.
+After going international in 2005, the event gained traction and grew immensely to currently 400+ teams from all over the world participating each year.

-iGEM is not just about the lab though, an important part of iGEM is interacting with communities, collaborating with other teams, and developing and adapting your project with many outside inputs.
-At the end of the competition, the teams come together at the Giant Jamboree to present their project and meet the other teams.
+iGEM is not just about the lab though, an important part of iGEM is interacting with affected communities, securing financial support for your project, and developing and adapting your project dynamically - which overall results in a well-rounded startup experience.
+At the end of the competition, the teams come together at the Giant Jamboree in Paris to present their project and meet the other teams.

 For more information about iGEM go to the official iGEM website